earthfast/node-operator-tooling/content-node/docker-compose/README.md

 ## Updates

-The setup.sh script has an option to enable auto upgrading the content node, it's recommended you enable auto upgrades.
-You can turn this on by re-running `./setup.sh` or
+There's an option to enable auto upgrades for the content node, it's recommended you enable this so the latest features, bug fixes and updates will be deployed automatically.
+You can turn this on by running
 ```
-(crontab -l ; echo "* 4 * * * $(pwd)/auto-upgrade.sh")| crontab -
+./setup.sh --auto-upgrade
 ```

 If you want to manually update your Content Node, run the following command: